montlikadani/TabList/README.md

 A configurable plugin that allows all online players that are one the server to get an animated tablist with header/footer, which is configurable per config.

-More detailed documentation can be found on [wiki](https://github.com/montlikadani/TabList/wiki) page.
+- More detailed documentation can be found on [wiki](https://github.com/montlikadani/TabList/wiki) page.
+- Download the latest build from [actions][https://github.com/montlikadani/TabList/actions] page.
+You'll need github account to download.

 ## Link
 * [Spigot](https://www.spigotmc.org/resources/46229/)